 - In some cases, your local authority may class your accommodation as a House in Multiple Occupation (HMO).

 - If you feel that your property is being classed wrongly as an HMO by the local authority, you may appeal to a residential property tribunal.

 - HMOs usually need to be licensed by the council and there is a mandatory national licensing scheme for large HMOs.

 - Environmental Health Officers are responsible for enforcing HMO legislation locally.

 What is an HMO?

-- a converted house that contains one or more flats that are not wholly self-contained (i.e. the flat does not contain a kitchen, bathroom and toilet) and that is occupied by three or more tenants who form two or more households
+- A converted house that contains one or more flats that are not wholly self-contained (that is, the flat does not contain a kitchen, bathroom and toilet) and that is occupied by three or more tenants who form two or more households.